flows-network/discord-chatgpt/README.md

 ## Give it a try.

-When the status of the flow is ready and running, you can invite the Discord bot to your Discord server.
+When the status of the flow is ready and running, you can go back to your Discord server and check out the status of the bot you just invited.

-Refer to this guide to [invite the bot to your server](https://flows.network/blog/discord-chat-bot-guide).

-After the bot joined your server, you can find the bot on the right contact list and DM the bot.
-The bot will now answer your questions.
+Now you can see the bot on the right `online` contact list.
+DM the bot or @the bot in a channel, the bot will answer your questions.

 ## Others